deepsense-ai/seahorse/docs/examples.md

       "SELECT Math, English, get_fce(Certificates) as FCE FROM df")
 {% endhighlight %}

-* Use Notebook to interactively analyze data
+* Use [Notebook](operations/notebook.html) to interactively analyze data
-  * Drag [Notebook](operations/notebook.html) to your canvas
+  * Drag Notebook to your canvas
   * Connect operations as presented in the picture

 ### Execute and Edit the Notebook

-* Select the created Notebook node and click **run** button.
-This will execute the Notebook node and all required predecessor nodes.
-* Once the workflow execution is finished, select Notebook node and click **Edit code** in the right panel.
+Select the created Notebook node and click **Open notebook** in the right panel.
 A notebook window will be shown, where you can write Python code snippets, execute them and see the execution results.

 #### Use Spark Context
 {:.no_toc}